This post contains links that we may earn a small commission for at no cost to you read more

 It provides an intense full-body workout.

 It targets different muscle groups in each phase of a stroke and works 84% of your total muscle mass in a correctly executed workout.
 The muscles it engages include those from your neck to your back and shoulders, chest and abdominals, arms and wrists, thighs and legs, and down to your feet.
 No other workout engages all these muscles in a single stroke.

 It has a low impact on your joints.

-What sets a rowing machine apart from other training devices is its low-impact and non-weight bearing attributes while guaranteeing a full-body workout.
+What sets a rowing machine apart from other training devices is its low-impact and non-weight bearing attributes while guaranteeing a total body workout.
 Unlike high-impact sports that can strain your joints, rowing is the exact opposite because it has you sitting down resulting in less weight to support.

 So if you have bad knees or ankles, are undergoing rehabilitation, are recovering from lost strength, or if you simply want to avoid any of those conditions, then rowing is definitely for you.